Professional Development

 PD1: Provide in-person professional development opportunities for foreign language teachers through workshops and seminars

 CULTR will host one-day intensive Professional Development workshops throughout the school year.
-These modules will take place in the Sping, Summer, and Fall.
+These modules will take place in the Spring, Summer, and Fall.
 Most topics will focus on best practices, practical applications that leverage technology for project-based learning, class management, and communication.

 We invite all educators to join us at each workshop to learn something inspiring!
 To stay up to date on this CULTR initiative, please visit the Teacher Workshops page.